 It's always important to speak with a healthcare provider before making decisions that may affect your personal and hair health.

 Whether or not we realize it, we're very attached to our hair and the many ways we can play with it.
 This is why losing hair, especially at an alarming rate can be scary to experience.

-Any number of factors can lead to hair loss in women: genes, hormones, menopause, a nutrient deficiency, etc. But for almost every hair loss cause, remedies like minoxidil, anti-androgen medications, and nutrient supplements are available.
+Any number of factors can lead to hair loss in women: genes, hormones, menopause, a nutrient deficiency, etc. Autoimmune diseases, for example, could result in hair falling out in clumps — such as hair loss associated with Lupus.
+But for almost every hair loss cause, remedies like minoxidil, anti-androgen medications, and nutrient supplements are available.

 Reach out to your healthcare provider before deciding on the appropriate course of action for your hair loss.